Bellevue & The Frank Slide ~55 years apart

 So ends another Then & Now but you’ll be happy know there’s plenty more on the way.
 We’re always out shooting and as we speak, have about twenty or thirty waiting to be posted with more coming all the time.
 We’ll be wearing out the keyboard for sure, so stay tuned and add to the fun by contributing a picture.
 BTW, the ice cream place was closed and that’s heartbreaking to us frozen treat monsters.

-Know more about the area (new windows): Bellevue Crowsnest Pass Alberta and Frank Slide Alberta.
+Know more about the area (new tabs): Bellevue Crowsnest Pass Alberta and Frank Slide Alberta.

 They’re saying…